-At the heart of our work is an abiding commitment to the South, deep knowledge and 50 years of experience designing, testing and scaling strategies that work to bring equity and opportunity to the people of our region.
+At the heart of our work is an abiding commitment to the South, deep knowledge and over 50 years of experience designing, testing and scaling strategies that work to bring equity and opportunity to the people of our region.

 MDC was founded in 1967 as Manpower Development Corp. out of N.C.
 Gov. Terry Sanford’s North Carolina Fund, in collaboration with the U.S. Office of Economic Opportunity and the National Association of Manufacturers.

 Its mission was to design job training programs to help poor and displaced workers in the transition from an agricultural to an industrial economy and from a segregated to an integrated workforce.
 George B. Autry was founding executive director.